 How is this program different from other small groups?

-UU Wellspring is different because of the time required and the commitment to a daily spiritual practice.
+UU Wellspring is different because of the focus on spiritual development, the time required, and the commitment to a daily spiritual practice and work with a spiritual director.
 It focuses on understanding the roots of our faith and the transformations in Unitarian Universalist thought, as well as our own beliefs.
 The readings cover a broad range of topics including history, Transcendentalism, process theology, humanism, and the crises of life.
 We are asked to attend to how our faith sustains us and what it calls us to do in the world.
 There is also an application required for UU Wellspring to help discern readiness for the program and seek balance in forming groups.

 What is spiritual direction?